FBI seized phones, iPad from New York Mayor Eric Adams in escalation of fundraising investigation

-NEW YORK (AP) — FBI agents seized phones and an iPad from New York City Mayor Eric Adams this week as part of an investigation into his campaign fundraising, his attorney confirmed Friday.
+NEW YORK (AP) — FBI agents quietly seized phones and an iPad from New York City Mayor Eric Adams early this week as part of an investigation into political fundraising during his 2021 campaign, his attorney disclosed Friday.

-The seizures happened after the mayor attended a public event Monday night, according to a statement from the mayor's attorney, Boyd Johnson.
+The seizures happened as Adams was leaving a public event in Manhattan, according to a statement from the mayor's attorney, Boyd Johnson.

 “On Monday night, the FBI approached the mayor after an event.
-The Mayor immediately complied with the FBI’s request and provided them with electronic devices,” the statement said.
+The Mayor immediately complied with the FBI’s request and provided them with electronic devices,” Johnson said.
 “The mayor has not been accused of any wrongdoing and continues to cooperate with the investigation.”

+“As a former member of law enforcement, I expect all members of my staff to follow the law and fully cooperate with any sort of investigation — and I will continue to do exactly that,” he said.

+The revelation of the seizure is the clearest evidence yet that federal investigators are interested in Adams, who has previously kept an arms-length distance from ethics scandals that have dogged several of his associates.

-Adams, a Democrat, said nothing publicly about his phones being seized when he met with reporters on Wednesday and said he wasn’t aware of any wrongdoing by members of his campaign team.
-He expressed confidence that everyone working for him was following the law.
+Adams, a Democrat, said nothing publicly about his phones being seized when he met with reporters on Wednesday and insisted he wasn’t aware of any wrongdoing by members of his campaign team.
+He said he would be “shocked” if anyone on his campaign acted inappropriately.

-In a statement Friday, Johnson said Adams was committed to cooperating with the probe.
-He also implied that wrongdoing had, in fact, been uncovered, but didn't say what.
+But in his statement Friday, Adams’ attorney said they had “discovered that an individual had recently acted improperly.”
+His campaign spokesperson declined to identify the person involved or say what they did wrong.

+Over the summer, Manhattan prosecutors brought charges against six people who allegedly sought to manipulate the fundraising program to funnel tens of thousands of dollars to Adams' 2021 mayoral campaign.
+Adams has not been charged in that case.

+A campaign spokesperson said the FBI has since returned some, but not all, of Adams’ devices.

-Photos show Adams spoke at an autism awareness event at New York University on Monday evening.
-The following day, his spokesperson announced that Adams would not travel to Puerto Rico for an annual conference that is widely attended by New York’s political players.
+Photos show Adams spoke Monday evening at an autism awareness event at New York University.
+The following day, his spokesperson announced that Adams would not travel to Puerto Rico for an annual conference widely attended by New York’s political players.

-At his news conference Wednesday, Adams told reporters that his absence was the result of New York’s fiscal belt-tightening.
-Flyers show that Adams was previously scheduled to receive a humanitarian award at the conference.
+At his news conference Wednesday, Adams told reporters his absence at the conference was the result of New York’s “serious fiscal crisis,” adding that it wouldn't be appropriate “to have on a flowery shirt lying on a beach drinking a margarita.”
+He was previously scheduled to receive a humanitarian award at the conference, according to a flyer of the event.

+The Democrat also reiterated earlier statements that he had no personal knowledge of any improper fundraising, and didn't believe he had anything to personally fear from the investigation.
+He praised Suggs, 25, as a “brilliant young lady” who “followed the rules.”

 Adams, 63, was elected mayor two years ago and has been in office since January 2022.
 He went into politics after a 22-year police career, serving as a state senator and in the largely ceremonial position of Brooklyn borough president before running for mayor.